botingw/rulebook-ai/memory/docs/features/vscode_extension/tasks/task_plan.md

 - [ ] Task 2.5: Handle Script Output and Errors
     - [ ] Subtask 2.5.1: Parse script output for structured feedback
-    - [ ] Subtask 2.5.2: Implement robust error handling and reporting using VS Code APIs
+    - [ ] Subtask 2.5.2: Implement robust error handling and reporting using VS Code APIs.
+    - [ ] Subtask 2.5.3: For commands requiring user input in the terminal (e.g., `clean-all`, `install` overwrite), display a clear message in the GUI instructing the user to switch to the integrated terminal.

 ## Phase 3: Advanced Features and User Experience (Estimate: 1 week)